lmoresi/lmoresi.github.io/_posts/2018-04-01-CratonFormation.md

 title: 'Craton Formation and the Onset of Plate Tectonics'
 date: 2018-04-01 # YYYY-MM-DD hh:mm
 published: true # Won't build unless true
-hidden: true # Will keep the post from appearing in the index (but can be previewed if the link is known)
+hidden: false # Will keep the post from appearing in the index (but can be previewed if the link is known)
 comments: true
 categories: ['geodynamics','underworld','craton']
 #image: # default is used if blank.
 Otherwise use images stored in the _images/posts folder